AbhnerAlmeida/deAlmeida_BEPE_FAPESP_dwarf_galaxies/README.md

-# PAPER1_compact_dwarf_galaxies_TNG50
-Data repository for our Paper.
-The jupyter notebook works as a tutorial for using the data used in our work.
-The data present in 'data/' were organized from data extracted from TNG50.
+#What drives the corpulence of dwarf galaxies?
+Data repository for the (Research Internships Abroad) BEPE project granted by (São Paulo Research Foundation - Brazil) FAPESP:
+Process number: 2022/05059-2
+Duration: 24/10/2022 a 23/10/2023
+Supervisor: Gastão B. Lima Neto
+Foreign Supervisor: Gary A. Mamon

+The Tutorial.ipynb file describes how the sample are organized and how use the main functions to make the plots.
+All the data used in this project are organized (in the most convenient way for my work.) in the file "data", derived from the IllustrisTNG database.